Loja, Ecuador - Things to Do in Loja

 When to Visit

-Loja enjoys a pleasant subtropical highland climate year-round with temperatures ranging from 16-24°C (61-75°F).
-The dry season (June-September) offers the best weather for outdoor activities and hiking, with clear skies and minimal rainfall.
-The wet season (October-May) brings afternoon showers but also lush green landscapes and fewer crowds.
-March-May can be quite rainy, making some outdoor activities challenging.
-For cultural events and festivals, visit in September (Festival of Arts) or November (Independence celebrations).
-The shoulder seasons of April-May and October-November offer good weather with lower accommodation prices.
+Loja enjoys a pleasant subtropical highland climate year-round, with temperatures ranging from 16-24°C (61-75°F).
+The dry season from June to September offers the best weather for outdoor activities and hiking, with clear skies and minimal rainfall.
+The wet season (October to May) brings afternoon showers but also lush green landscapes and fewer tourists.
+Cultural enthusiasts should consider visiting during September for independence celebrations or December for Christmas festivities, while nature lovers will find excellent conditions from June through August for exploring nearby national parks.

 Insider Tips